2025 Superior Fall Trail Race Pre-Season Updates

 2.)
 At the Finland aid station – follow the Spur trail to the Superior Hiking Trail parking lot / Finland aid station, (check-in and get aid) then return to the Superior Hiking Trail on the same spur-trail you came in on, continue north on trail.

 5.)
-Nearing the race finish shortly after crossing the Poplar River you will get off of the Superior Hiking trail and will follow orange / reflective flagging into Caribou Highlands / the finish line at the pool behind the building.
+Nearing the race finish shortly after crossing the Poplar River you will get off of the Superior Hiking trail and will follow orange / reflective flagging to finish line behind Caribou Highlands Lodge. https://www.superiorfalltrailrace.com/wp-content/uploads/Superior-Trail-Race-Revised-Finish-Updated-8-18-24-1130AM-CST.jpg

 *It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by small-minded individuals – it is important that you study the course prior to running and have a concept of where you are going – also, always remember, you are supposed to be on the Superior Hiking Trail ( – except in those specific instances listed above) and thousands of people navigate this trail from point to point each year without additional markings.